Analytics-Based Performance Management

 Managing IT as a Business

-The Integration of Enterprise Risk Management and Performance Management
+The Integration of Enterprise Risk Management and Enterprise Performance Management

-There is increasing attention regarding the “overlap” of enterprise risk management and performance management.
+There is increasing attention regarding the "overlap" of enterprise risk management (ERM) and enterprise performance management (EPM).
 The former refers to key risk and control indicators (KRIs and KCIs) and the latter to key performance indicators (KPIs).
 How do they fit together and produce synergy?

 Business Analytics for the Office of Finance